epiqc/ScaffCC/README.md

 First you need to install the following dependencies.
 For each one, you can either install by building from source, or use the package manager of your system (“yum" on Red Hat or “apt-get" on Ubuntu).
+For ScaffCC only items 1 through 5 are required.
+For RKQC items 6 through 8 are required.

 1. Static libraries for libstdc++ and glibc